bmachlin/uSmalltalk-Syntax-Highlighting/README.md

-# uSmalltalk-Syntax-Highlighting
+# µSmalltalk-Syntax-Highlighting
-Sublime Text package for syntax highlighting for uSmalltalk
+Sublime Text package for syntax highlighting in the µSmalltalk

 ##To Install

-Find your Sublime Text folder and navigate to Packages>User folder
+Find your Sublime Text folder and navigate to Packages -> User folder

 Then insert the "smalltalk_syntax.tmLanguage" file.